 When you are in Repton, you'll notice that it is more blue-collar than most other communities in America.
 63.11% of Repton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Repton is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Repton who work in food service (13.59%), teaching (12.62%), and maintenance occupations (4.85%).

-Being a small town, Repton does not have a public transit system used by locals to get to and from work.
+Repton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Repton is an extremely ethnically-diverse town.
 The people who call Repton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Repton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Repton include English, German, Yugoslavian, Other West Indian, and West Indian.